kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod.md

   ```
   kyma deploy --source=main -p production --value global.jetstream.enabled=true --value global.jetstream.storage=file
   ```
+* Testing tool: [K6](https://k6.io/) (deployed in the same Kyma cluster)
+  * Grafana Dashboard:
+    * **Avg k6-to-eventing proxy time:** Shows the average time taken by the event to be sent from the sender till it's received by the event-publisher-proxy.
+    * **Avg e2e time:** Shows the average end-to-end time taken by the event to be sent from the sender till it's received by the final sink (i.e. the receiver).

 ## Test Scenario 1: Without any server restarts/crash

+In this test scenario, the normal behaviour of NATS was tested without any server restarts or crash.
+The goal was to check that there is no event loss in case of high event throughput.

 ### Run ID: 7/6/2022T13:23 [Simple NATS with JetStream Disabled] (Duration: 10m, Event Rate: 150rps)